LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Appendix --- Description of datasets used in this work

-The ``Linear, 5-variable polynomial'' dataset was created by drawing numbers from a uniform distribution between 1 and 10 and summing, potentially adding noise, such that \(y = -2.8 X_0 - 2.7 X_1 - 5.3 X_2 + 4.3 X_3 + 9.0 X_4 + \epsilon\).
+The ``Artificial Linear'' datasets were created by drawing numbers from a uniform distribution between \(-10\) and \(10\) in intervals of 0.1 for the samples \(X\) and coefficients \(k\) and summing to generate the outputs \(y = \sum_{i=1}^{\text{n\_samples}}{k_i X_i}\).
+These datasets feature all combinations of \{100, 500, 1000\} samples \(\times\) \{100, 500, 1000\} true features \(\times\) \{0\%, 25\%\} noise level \(\times\) \{25\%, 50\%, 75\%, 100\%\} additional false features.
+The noise level is defined as \(\text{mean}(\text{added noise}/\text{noiseless y})\)\(\times\)\(100\%\).
 The ``Multicollinear data'' dataset was created by drawing numbers from a uniform distribution between 1 and 10 to create one variable \(X_0\), which was used together with a small amount of noise to create a correlated variable \(X_1 = X_0 + \epsilon_1\); finally, they were summed such that \(y = 2 X_0 + 2 X_1 + \epsilon_2\).
 The ``Relativistic energy'' dataset was created by drawing numbers from a uniform distribution between 1 and 10 or 1 and 100 for masses, and 5$\times$10$^7$ and 2.5$\times$10$^8$ for velocities, which represent the energy of a body as \(E^2 = c^4 m^2 + c^2 m^2 v^2\).
 With these velocity numbers, relativistic effects are responsible for 20.4\% of the total squared energy on average.
 The ``4th-degree, univariate polynomial'' dataset was created by drawing numbers from a normal distribution with mean 0 and variance 5 and transforming them into the polynomial \(y = X + 0.5 X^2 + 0.1 X^3 + 0.05 X^4 + \epsilon\).
-The real datasets are described in Sections \ref{Appendix_results_known_eqn} and \ref{Results_empirical}.